 Preppers accumulate their supplies over time – not in the middle of a crisis.
 We buy when supplies are plentiful, usually when on sale.

-Hoarders are those filling their shopping carts with more than they need with critical supplies that others desperately need.
+Hoarders fill their shopping carts with more than they need with critical supplies that others desperately need.

 Preppers are helping other family members and, if in the position, even the community.
 For example, I happen to have hundreds of surgical masks I purchased in bulk.
 While not as effective as N-95 masks, I assume hospitals and clinics can find a use for these.
-Tomorrow morning I will be donating those masks to a local clinic in town.
+Tomorrow morning, I will donate those masks to a local clinic in town.
 If they don’t need them, I’ll take them to our hospital.